-It did not do as well as I’d hope it would.
-Most of the longer strands wrapped on the bristle brush.
-Please note the 690 or 675 don’t have an anti-tangle system that can resist hair wrapping on it.
+It did not do as well as I’d hoped it would.
+Most of the longer strands are wrapped on the bristle brush.

 Deep cleaning comparison

-One reason why Roomba products are beloved is its ability to deep clean carpets.
-The Roomba 675 and 690 are some the best at doing so at the budget category.
+One reason why Roomba products are beloved is their ability to deep clean carpets.
+The Roomba 675 and 690 are some of the best at doing so in the budget category.

 The bin was weight empty and full, and here are the results.

 Surprisingly these robots are better than the Roomba I7 in this test.
-The Roomba 690 at par with the Roborock S5 max, which is a more expensive option.
+The Roomba 690 is at par with the Roborock S5 max, a more expensive option.